danieltjw/aifutures/README.md

 - _There are many possible futures as various Sci-Fi books have shown_
 - _If you are reading this a few years from the posting date, disregard it.
 My thoughts on the matter may have changed._
-- _This is not professional advice_
+- _Not professional advice, but a story of a possible positive future where AI co-exist with humans_

 ---